Nail the paramedical exam—your key to securing favorable life insurance rates. This guide provides a comprehensive roadmap to simplify the process.

 - Fast – For 6-8 hours before your exam for best results, but do not fast if your medical condition requires you to eat.

-- No Alcohol – Don’t drink before your paramedic exam – Don’t drink for at least 48 hours before the exam.
+- No Alcohol – Don’t drink for at least 48 hours before the exam, as it may elevate GGT levels.

-- No Tobacco – If you smoke or use tobacco products, stop using them for a few hours before your exam, as they tend to elevate your blood pressure.
+- No Tobacco – Avoid tobacco for a few hours before to avoid raising blood pressure.

-- Limit Exercise Activity – Skip your workout on exam day – Working out temporarily raises your blood pressure and has also been known to cause elevated liver test results.
+- Limit Exercise – Skip your workout on exam day – Working out temporarily raises your blood pressure and liver enzymes.

-- Morning Appointments Only – Make sure you schedule a morning exam as your blood pressure is typically lower, and it will be easier on you since you are fasting.
+- Morning Appointments Only—Schedule a morning exam, as your blood pressure is typically lower.
+It will also be easier on you since you are fasting.

 Company-Specific Paramedical Exam Guides